RaiderHacks/RaiderHacks-Website-2.0/PASSWD_AUTH_README.md

 	is actually not hashed using the exact API call described above (crypto_pwhash_str)

-	but simply hashes the password into a hash all by itself.
-This hashing process on
+	but simply hashes the password into an array of raw binary bytes all by itself.

-	the client's browser should take at least a second.
+	This hashing process on the client's browser should take at least a second.

-	2. At this point, the parameters for hashing using crypto_pwhash
+	2. At this point, the parameters for hashing using crypto_pwhash on the client side

 	will be the following: